fluxninja/aperture-go/README.md

 `aperture-go` is an SDK to interact with Aperture Agent.
 It allows flow control functionality on fine-grained features inside service code.

+> This repository has been archived momentarily.
+No further development will occur and no PR will be accepted until it the archive status is removed.

 ## Usage

 ### ApertureClient Interface